 2. Start extracting audio from video

 After importing video to Wondershare Filmora, drag the video from the media library to the video Timeline.
-You can then right click the video clip and choose “Audio Detach” to extract audio from video.
-After a while, video and audio will be displayed in different tracks.
-If you don’t want to keep the video file, right click it and choose “Delete” to remove it from the video timeline.
+You can then right-click the video clip and choose “Audio Detach” to extract audio from the video.
+After a while, video and audio will be displayed on different tracks.
+If you don’t want to keep the video file, right-click it and choose “Delete” to remove it from the video timeline.

 3. Edit the extracted audio if you like

 Double click the extracted file in the audio track and then you will see the audio editing panel.

 If you find some unnecessary sounds in the extracted audio file, and you want to delete them, just put the cursor to the place where you would like the deletion to start and press the “Split” button to split.
 The end of the deletion area can be marked similarly – play the audio and select the final point of the area to be excluded from the output audio, and then press the “Split” button again.